websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/defining-object-relationships.md

 # Defining Object Relationships

-Relationships are connections between Objects that can be used to relate their entities.
+Relationships are connections between Objects that link their entities.
 You can add relationships to any published or unpublished custom Object.<!--TASK: Include system Objects once supported; "You can add relationships to any published or unpublished Object, including both system and custom Objects."-->

 ## Relationship Types